Dedox-tech/chakra-landing-page/README.md

 ## Features

 The landing page was built with React and Chakra UI, employing a minimalist design.
 Also, the site includes a dark-mode, that users can toggle according with their preferences.
 When users enter the site, they can see a home option, that explains the rationale of the page.
-Moreover, there is a FAQ section, with common question about Covid-19 vaccines.
+Moreover, there is a FAQ section, with common questions about Covid-19 vaccines.

 ![Home](https://dl.dropboxusercontent.com/s/3ayvskc0tduck37/Home-computador.png?dl=0)